Impact of dispersal on the stability of metapopulations: Model

+In principle, one could also account for the net effect of emigration and immigration in a single dispersal function.
+However, this would necessarily lead to negative dispersal terms and interdependency between dispersal terms, both of which are incompatible with the mathematical procedure for stability analysis used below (see Appendix A).

+We remark that our model captures each local population only in a single variable and thus does not resolve the age or stage structure in the population.
+While we assume that juveniles or propagules play an important role in dispersal, we do not resolve their impact on local population dynamics.
+This choice is motivated by classical kinetic models of food webs where, say, the number of juveniles is not modelled explicitely as it becomes slaved to the number of adults and hence does not constitute an independent dynamical variable.
+To gain a general understanding of the impact of dispersal on stability, describing local populations by single variables can thus be justified.
+However, one should be aware that in specific scenarios, dynamics of juveniles may play an important role and has to be resolved explicitely by vector-valued variables \citep{Hastings1992,Castro2006}.

 We note that Eq. \ref{model} remains applicable in a much wider class of settings.
-Because we do not restrict the functional forms of $G$, $M$, and $I$, letting the immigration rate depend on $G$ rather than $X$ does not reduce the generality as long as $G$ is a reversible function, which is quite generally the case.
-Similarly any loss arising from emigration can be accounted for in the function $M$.
+Because we do not restrict the functional forms of $G$, $L$, and $I$, letting the immigration rate depend on $G$ rather than $X$ does not reduce the generality as long as $G$ is a reversible function, which is quite generally the case.

-We note furthermore that considering a population with distinct juvenile and adult life stages enables to segregate competition and dispersal, in accordance with Hassel's criticism of Bascompte \& Sol\'{e} model \cite{BascompteSole1994, Hassel1995}.

-The generalized model from Eq. \ref{model} describes a whole class of conventional models, in which the functions $G$, $M$ and $I$ are restricted to specific functional forms.
-Clearly, many of these conventional models will have steady states in which the abundances of species remain stationary.
+The generalized model from Eq. \ref{model} describes a whole class of conventional models, in which the functions $G$, $L$ and $I$ are restricted to specific functional forms.
+Many of these conventional models display steady states, i.e. states in which densities of populations remain locally stationary (see for instance \citet{Hassell1995}).
+However, not all of these steady states are necessarily stable to perturbations \citep{Kuehn2013}.
 In the following we identify conditions that govern the stability for all positive steady states in all models within the class considered here.
+For this purpose, we proceed to a linear stability analysis of our model: the system is considered stable if it returns to its steady state after a small perturbation \citep{May1972,GrimmWissel1997}.

-For this purpose we denote the biomass densities in an arbitrary steady state by $(X_1^{*},X_2^{*},...,X_M^{*})$, and define the normalized variables
+Let us emphasize that the approach used here assumes only that at least one feasible steady state exists somewhere in the space of models considered.
+We do not require that every model in this space has a feasible steady state, or that steady states are unique or stable.
+The analysis carried out in the following reveals the stability of all feasible steady states in the class of models.
+Following Gross \& Feudel \citeyearpar{GrossFeudel2006} and \citet{Yeakel2011} we denote the biomass densities in an arbitrary steady state by $(X_1^{*},X_2^{*},...,X_M^{*})$, and define the normalized variables

 and the normalized functions